 The physical and mental symptoms of a panic attack are similar to those of an anxiety attack, but their origins and intensities are different.

 Panic attacks and severe anxiety episodes both have the potential to lower quality of life.
-Mental health specialists can assist you in determining the underlying reasons of these symptoms, selecting suitable therapies, and learning about evidence-based self-help techniques.
+Mental health specialists can assist you in determining the underlying reasons for these symptoms, selecting suitable therapies, and learning about evidence-based self-help techniques.

 Reasons

 Stress-related anxiety attacks are frequent, but it’s crucial to understand what could trigger such extreme stress.
-Among the causes are:
+Among the causes are

 Hazard Contributors